 - I fried 4 thattai in a batch & hence pressed 16 at a time; you may change the batch size according to the size of pan.

 - We can make perfect crispy thattai only when we fry them constantly in medium flame.
-I used cold-pressed peanut oil and heated upto 170 deg C, but the heat & time vary depending on the oil used.
+I used cold-pressed peanut oil and heated upto 170 deg C, but the heat & time may slightly vary depending on the oil used.

 - If you find it laborious to press the dough, place it between 2 greased polythene sheets (or baking sheets) and press with roti/ tortilla press or you can press it as shown below.
 At the end you may need to press with your fingers to flatten them as thin as possible.
 But I prefer to press them on a piece of cloth rather than plastic sheet as it absorbs the moisture (unlike polythene sheets) & in turn helps to make thattai thinner & faster.